-Students who study and do school work outside of school will have greater levels of achievement than those students who do not.
+Students who study and do school work outside of school will have greater levels of achievement than students who do not.
 Good study habits will only be developed with good parent support.
 One of the most important factors in learning is repeated practice and preparation.
-A recent research article indicated that if students wanted to really learn something, they needed to practice it a double-digit number of times.
-Studying and working at home are important aspects in the development of students, and parents should follow these minimum guidelines in helping their child be successful in middle school and preparing for beyond.
+Studying and working outside of school are important in the development of learners.
+Parents should follow minimum guidelines in helping their student be successful in middle school and preparing for beyond.

-- Students should study at least five nights a week.
-Monday through Thursday, and at least one time between Friday and Sunday. - The amount of time studying should be a factor of 10 minutes times the students' grade.
-(Sixth graders should study 60 minutes; Seventh graders should study 70 minutes, and Eighth graders 80 minutes.) - Studying includes both a general review of class work and materials, organization, and homework. - Parents should supply a quiet space for students to study where students won't be interrupted. - Parents do not need to help students with homework, but they should supply structure, materials, and encouragement for their child. - If students need help in completing their homework, the parents should help arrange a meeting with their student and the classroom teacher for extra help.
-Parents can contact the school and ask for their student's teacher. - Study Time should include the following components to be successful: - Parents and student review ParentVue/StudentVue and school materials to determine what must be accomplished during study time and if the child has the right materials.
-If students are missing materials, please contact the school right away to see if access is still available to lockers. - The first priority is for students to complete homework assignments and tasks required to take part in classes the following day.

-- The second priority is for students to review that day's activities in class to make sure that they still understand them.
-If they don't understand or remember activities or information from class, they should formulate questions to ask their teachers the next day. - At the completion of Study Time, parents and students should review what was accomplished during study time, make a plan for any unfinished work, and rehearse any questions the child has for their teacher to make sure that they get to the heart of the misunderstanding. - Materials should be organized and placed so that they wouldn't be missed as the student leaves the next morning for school.
+- Students should study five nights a week.
+Monday through Thursday, and at least one time on weekends... - The amount of time studying should be a factor of 10 minutes times the students' grade.
+(Sixth graders should study 60 minutes; Seventh graders should study 70 minutes, and Eighth graders 80 minutes.) - Studying includes both a general review of class work and materials, organization, and homework. - Parents should supply a quiet space for students to study where students won't be interrupted. - Parents do not need to help students with homework, but they should supply structure, materials, and encouragement for their child. - Chromebooks are educational devices and should not be used for gaming, free time, or as the family computer. - If students need help in completing their homework, the parents should help arrange a meeting with their student and the classroom teacher for extra help.
+Parents can contact the school and ask for their student's teacher. - Study Time should include the following components to be successful: - Parent and student review ParentVue/StudentVue and school materials to determine what must be accomplished during study time and if the child has the right materials.
+If students are missing materials, please contact the school right away to see if locker access is still available. - The first priority is for students to complete homework assignments and tasks required to take part in next day classes. - The second priority is for students to review that day's class activities to make sure that they still understand.
+If students don't understand activities or remember class information, they should spend time to formulate questions to ask the next day. - At the completion of Study Time, parents and students should review what was accomplished during study time, make a plan for any unfinished work, and rehearse any questions the child has to make sure that they get to the heart of the misunderstanding. - Materials should be organized and placed so not missed as they leave the next morning.

-If students are routinely unable to complete study time requirements, does not complete study time requirements, or cannot complete them within the time limits described, parents must contact their child's teachers or academic counselor immediately.
-Failure to contact the school about problems with studying could have significant impact on a student's progress.
+If students routinely do not to complete study time requirements, are unable not complete, or cannot complete assignments within the time limits described, parents must contact their child's teachers or academic counselor immediately.
+Failure to contact the school about problems with studying could have a significant impact on a student's progress.